 Synchronizing with Thunderbird

-Thunderbird is a feature-rich and mature mail client that can be turned into a full-fledged PIM.
-Since version 102, it supports address book synchronisation via CardDAV and automatic discovering calendars and address books available on the server.
+Thunderbird is a feature-rich and mature mail client that can be turned into a full-fledged Personal Information Manager (PIM).
+Since version 102, it supports address book synchronization via CardDAV and automatic discovery of calendars and address books available on the server.

 To enable it: